 In our work and personal lives, we’re accustomed to 24hour communications connectivity wherever we find ourselves.
 Australia is a large land mass and most of the population lives in cities and large towns - with telephone coverage largely limited to those population centers and major highways.
 Most of the continent is unpopulated and when driving through the outback, terrestrial coverage can be non-existent.

 It is recommended that those travelling through the outback take some form of satellite communications depending on their requirements.
 For those needing data, a terminal is recommended.
-A data terminal such as the Thales MissionLINK utilizing the Iridium Certus service is a great choice.
+A data terminal such as the Thales MissionLINK utilising the Iridium Certus® service is a great choice.
 The Thales Group’s MissionLINK is lightweight, robust and user friendly yet small enough to fit in a backpack.
 You can connect any smart device anywhere and anytime.

-A scenario more common than you think, is that most smart phone applications data usage settings will automatically allow for network access through mobile data and Wi-Fi data.
+A scenario more common than you think, is that most smartphone applications data usage settings will automatically allow for network access through mobile data and Wi-Fi data.
 Data hungry applications running in the background can consume valuable data and rack up new charges very quickly if the application access to Wi-Fi on the device hasn’t been switched off.

 A real-life example of this happening was when a recent customer of AST Australia brought a Thales MissionLINK terminal with a 150MB Iridium Certus data plan to access online banking and send emails whilst away on a three-month trip driving through the outback in Australia.
 Within thirty minutes of connecting their device to the terminal the customer started receiving alerts that they had used over 80% of their plan usage.